Phil-CST-BCIT/Phil-Antony-docs/docs/write_code.md

 nav_order: 5
 ---

-## Task 3 - Writing a basic Python code
+# Writing a basic Python code

 <hr>
-## Task 3.1 - Testing Pycharm and Python3
+## Testing Pycharm and Python3
 We need to write a simple code to check if Python3 works.

 1) Open Pycharm